[Last updated 10 May 2020]

 HAPPY BIRTHDAY TO EVERYONE TODAY!!!!
 You age plus year of birth equals 2018!!!

-Beside that fact that the statement is wrong for anybody who hasn’t had their birthday yet this year, the idea that it only happens once every 1000 years is ludicrous.
+Beside that fact that the statement is wrong for anybody who hasn’t had their birthday yet this year, the idea that it only happens once every 1000 years is silly.

 By definition, if you add the number of years you’ve lived to the year you were born, you will get the current year.

-It is actually the case on 31 December every year.
+It’s actually the case on 31 December every year.
 It also works for anybody on any day of the year after their birthday.
-So I guess this year you could say that 31 December will be the only day EVER when everybody in the world will get 2018 if they add their age plus year of birth.
-(And next year, 31 December will be the only day EVER when everybody in the world will get 2019 if they add their age plus year of birth.)
+I guess you could say that 31 December this year will be the only day EVER when everybody in the world will get 2019 if they add their age plus year of birth.
+(And next year, 31 December will be the only day EVER when everybody in the world will get 2020 if they add their age plus year of birth.)